almachelouche/middleman/content/email/IN/service_reminder_regular/020/reunion_all.md

 [[module]] #Footer Disclaimer
 path='email_modules/footer/disclaimer'
 color='white'
-segmentif = ["(user.CustomAttribute['Segment'] == 'A')"]
+segmentif = ["(user.CustomAttribute['Segment'] == 'B')"]

   text='''*Terms & conditions apply.
-Offer applicable for Ford owners of 2007-2012 and servicing their cars  between 2nd September to 17th September 2017.
-Given offers are applicable only in Haryana, Chandigarh, Delhi NCR, Rajasthan, Jammu & Kashmir, Andhra Pradesh, Telangana, Gujarat, Goa, West Bengal & Assam and cannot be clubbed with other offers.
+Offer applicable for Ford owners of 2007-2012 and servicing their cars  between 11th September to 25th September 2017.
+Given offers are applicable only in Kerala and cannot be clubbed with other offers.
 Offer not applicable on accidental jobs and body repair.'''

 [[module]] #Footer IN Online
 path='email_modules/footer/in/online'